Annemarie Moser-Pröll: Career

 During her career, Moser-Pröll won the overall World Cup title a record six times, including five consecutive (1971–75).
-She has 62 individual World Cup victories, third behind Lindsey Vonn and Mikaela Shiffrin on the female side.
+She has 62 individual World Cup victories, third behind Mikaela Shiffrin and Lindsey Vonn on the female side.
 In winning percentage (races won of those entered) her percentage of 35.4% is second only to Mikaela Shiffrin who has won 37.5% of her races.
 She won five World Championship titles (3 downhill, 2 combined) and one Olympic gold medal.
 Of all female skiers, she is the one who won most races of a single discipline in a row (11 downhill races: all eight of the 1972–73 World Cup season, plus the first three of the following season).

 The way to her first and only Olympic gold medal was quite long: At the 1972 games in Sapporo, Japan, she was considered the clear favourite for downhill and giant slalom, but in both events she finished second behind Marie-Theres Nadig of Switzerland.
 After winning a fifth consecutive title in overall and downhill, she interrupted her racing career to care for her ailing father, afflicted with lung cancer.
 She missed the entire 1975–76 World Cup season, including the 1976 Winter Olympics in Innsbruck, in her home country of Austria.
 After the death of her father in June 1976, she resumed competitive skiing and was immediately among the best, with second place in the overall World Cup standings for two seasons (1977, 1977–78), and won the overall title for the sixth time in 1979.
 At the 1980 Winter Olympics in Lake Placid, USA, she finished her extraordinary career by winning the downhill gold medal – with her 1972-rival Marie-Theres Nadig again on the podium, as bronze medalist.